- 1.5 oz Russel's 10 Year Bourbon

 - Garnish with a basil leaf.

-The Bufala Negra is a wonderful whiskey cocktail.
-The signature ingredient is a generous measure of aged balsamic vinegar which imparts a tart, funky element.
+The Bufala Negra is a modern whisky-based cocktail, featuring a signature ingredient of aged balsamic vinegar which imparts a tart, funky element.
 The original version, created by Jerry Slater at H. Harper Station in Atlanta, uses balsamic syrup, a simple mixed with vinegar, basil, brown sugar, ginger beer, and Buffalo Trace.
-Haven’t made it over to Atlanta yet, but I really enjoyed the version over at Lüke, which is a little lighter on the ginger beer than usual, and lets the balsamic shine.
+We haven’t made it over to Atlanta yet, but I really enjoyed the version over at Lüke, which is a little lighter on the ginger beer than usual, and lets the balsamic shine.

 Balsamic syrup is quite quick to create, should take only 3 minutes or so to brew up a batch.
 For a quick tutorial check out the guide here.
 Using aged balsamic helps and tastes quite different.
 Aged Balsamic vinegars can get quite viscous, with a consistency similar to real maple syrup.